gloomurai85/luna-tic-landing-sim/README.md

    Constant thrust is applied until the downward vertical speed is reduced to a small target value `v_target`.

 2. **Engine-off free fall**
-   After the burn is cut, the lander falls under lunar gravity only.
-The crew are effectively weightless in this phase; proper g-load is set to zero here and only the powered phase contributes to the felt g’s.
+   After the burn is cut, the lander falls under the influence of lunar gravity only.
+The crew is effectively weightless in this phase; proper g-load is set to zero here, and only the powered phase contributes to the felt g’s.

 These equations are integrated in time using a **first-order explicit Euler method** with a semi-implicit altitude update:

 - `v_{n+1} = v_n + a_n * dt`
 - `h_{n+1} = h_n - v_{n+1} * dt`

 The scheme is simple to read, which is intentional for this mini-project.
-It has global error of order `O(dt)`.
+It has a global error of order `O(dt)`.
 A small time step `dt` is chosen so that the terminal descent (tens of seconds) is resolved adequately.

 ### 2. Monte Carlo estimation